lowleveldesign/debug-recipes/dumps/windows-process-memory-dumps.md

 ### Show information on what dump contains ###

-Great tool to display information about the collected dump is **dmpchk.exe**.
+Great tool to display information about the collected dump is **dumpchk.exe**.
 Example excerpt of the command output:

 ```
 ................................................................